knulli-cfw/knulli.org/docs/configure/retroarch/controls.md

 Changing controls for a single *game* will help you to adapt controls for a single game without messing up controls for every other game of the same core.

-## Manage your remap files
+## Remap your controls

 After you made a decision on whether you want a *game* or *core* specific remapping, hold ++"F"++ (the function button) and press ++"B"++ to bring up the RetroArch menu while playing the game.

 - Go to the *Controls* section and select *Manage Remap Files*.
-- Check if there is already an *Active Remap File* indicated at the top of the menu.
+- Check if there is already an *Active Remap File* indicated at the top of the menu and if that is the remap file you would like to edit.
+    - If the file is named like the game, it is a *game* remap file.
+    - If the file is named like the system it is a *core* remap file.
+    - If the file is named `common.rmp` it is the *default* remap file.
+(You should not try to edit this one.)
-- If no active remap file is selected (or the active remap file is not the remap file you want to use),
+- If the default remap file is selected (or the active remap file is not the remap file you want to use),
     - pick *Save Game Remap File* to create a game remap file or
     - pick *Save Core Remap File* to create a core remap file.
 - If you want to permanently delete the current remap file